Fund Recovery Scams Are on the Rise... Scam Victims Beware

 Unwanted Calls Nationwide Snapshot

-TNS estimates that more than 74 billion unwanted calls were made in the last 12 months representing a 25% increase over the last 12 months versus the previous 12 months.
-Unwanted calls increased 0.4% from December to January at 6.4B.
-This represents an 46% increase from February 2024 to February 2025.
+TNS estimates that more than 77 billion unwanted calls were made in the last 12 months representing a 32% increase over the last 12 months versus the previous 12 months.
+This is an increase from the 74 billion unwanted that were recorded between Feb 2024 to Feb 2025.
+Unwanted calls increased 13% from February to March at 7.2B.
+This represents an 70% increase from March 2024 to March 2025.

 Unwanted calls are comprised of nuisance calls and high-risk calls.
 The severity of harm of nuisance calls are moderate.
 The severity of harm for high-risk calls is deemed as a major invasion of privacy that can cause emotional distress.